ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/05_5_parc.jpg)
 <p class="imgdesc">Xerox Palo Alto Research Centre, or PARC.</p>

 Steve Jobs sees Xerox Alto in Xerox PARC, and becomes obsessed with graphical interfaces.
-Shortly after, he strucks a deal with Xerox, where Xerox could buy a chunk of Apple stock in exchange for Xerox'es patents.
+Shortly after, he strucks a deal with Xerox, where Xerox could buy a chunk of Apple stock in exchange for Xerox's patents.

 > I was so blinded by the first thing they showed me, which was the graphical user interface.
 I thought it was the best thing I’d ever seen in my life.
 Now remember it was very flawed.
 What we saw was incomplete, they’d done a bunch of things wrong, but we didn’t know that at the time.
 But still \[we] thought they had the germ of the idea\[, it] was there and they’d done it very well.
 And within – you know – ten minutes it was obvious to me that all computers would work like this some day.
 It was obvious.
 You could argue about how many years it would take.
 You could argue about who the winners and losers might be.
 You could’t argue about the inevitability, it was so obvious. *-- Steve Jobs, interview for "Triumph of the Nerds"*